sriram-yeluri/sriram-yeluri/README.md

 * Linux system administration.
 * Infrastructure and application provisioning.
+* Solution design for cloud migrations.
-* Design and implementation of automated solutions.
+* Experience in the design and implementation of automated solutions.
-* Experience with containers and microservices using docker and kubernetes.
-* Onprem to cloud migrations (AWS, Azure).
+* Onpremise to cloud migrations (AWS, Azure)
-* Strong ability to communicate effectively in an international environment.
-* Experience deploying or managing large scale distributed Linux environments.
-* Mindset of continuous improvement of the service and way of working.
+* Mindset of continuous improvement in the way of working
 * Mind-set to automate and avoid repetitive tasks.

 ### Certifications